 The central information services of the DPMA on the Internet are supplemented by qualified advice and information services at the regional level.
 The DPMA specifically supports the regional Patentinformationszentren (patent information centres).

 At the European level, the DPMA has close relations with the European Patent Office (EPO) and the Office for Harmonization in the Internal Market (OHIM).
-Together with the Federal Ministry of Justice, the DPMA represents the interests of the member state Germany in the bodies of the European Patent Organisation and the Administrative Board of the OHIM.
+Together with the Federal Ministry of Justice and Consumer Protection, the DPMA represents the interests of the member state Germany in the bodies of the European Patent Organisation and the Administrative Board of the OHIM.
 In addition, the DPMA cooperates with the EPO and the OHIM at various working levels.

 The project was set up with the aim to raise awareness for intellectual property among small and medium enterprises within the EU, and to provide information on the enforcement of IP rights.
 20 national patent offices of EU member states, including the DPMA, work on this project, with the support of the European Commission.
 The www.innovaccess.eu information platform, offering information on IP protection within the EU member states, will be further developed within the scope of the project.